-The systems, policies, procedures and controls in the operational risk policy are tested periodically (see Key Considerations 17.4-17.7 for further details).
+The systems, policies, procedures and controls that are part of the operational risk framework are tested periodically (see Key Considerations 17.4-17.7 for further details).

 17.3 A payment system should have clearly defined operational reliability objectives and should have policies in place that are designed to achieve those objectives.